 Journalism -- Nevada

-Found in 10 Collections and/or Records:
+Found in 11 Collections and/or Records:

 This University of Nevada Reno Department of Journalism Records contains materials related to UNR's Journalism Program prior to 1984.
 The collection contains descriptions of the history of the Journalism Department, details about curriculum, flyers for events and programming, and publications by the Department.

 The Department of Journalism officially became the Donald W. Reynolds School of Journalism on September 14, 1984.
 These records include materials about the establishment of the new school including bylaws, correspondence, curriculum materials, and information about deans, faculty, and benefactors.
 Planning and promotional materials for events sponsored by the Reynolds School are also included.

-Abstract Story of the author's experiences as part owner of the Virginia City news, along with Aldo Perino and Milo Saling; also descriptions and history of Virginia City, Nevada.
+Arma McCusker was part owner of the Nevada newspaper, the Virginia City news from 1949-1952.
+Contains story of the author's experiences as part owner of the Virginia City news, along with Aldo Perino and Milo Saling; also descriptions and history of Virginia City, Nevada.

 Myrick Land (1922-1998) was a journalism professor, freelance writer and author who served on the University of Nevada, Reno journalism faculty from 1976-1979 and 1982-1993.
 Collection contains manuscripts, correspondence, notes, and material related to Land's career as a journalism professor and writer.

-Scope and Contents Includes materials relating to his time in journalism, especially with the Gannett newspaper corporation in Reno, Nevada; files relating to his oral history; speeches and writings; volumes of the University of Nevada, Reno's yearbooks; and miscellaneous items of historical interest given to him by various people.
+Includes materials relating to his time in journalism, especially with the Gannett newspaper corporation in Reno, Nevada; files relating to his oral history; speeches and writings; volumes of the University of Nevada, Reno's yearbooks; and miscellaneous items of historical interest given to him by various people.
 Includes some 1856 San Francisco items.
 Preliminary inventory available in the department.